 IV Online gambling

 The fact that the principle of mutual recognition does not apply is especially relevant for online gambling.
-Simply because an operator is licensed in one Member State, this does not mean that this licence should be recognised in another Member State.61 The consequence is that cross-border services provision, which is notably done via the internet when it comes to gambling, is as such not allowed.
-Even the passive provision of games of chance can be prohibited or restricted, meaning that the mere accessibility of online gambling products from a Member State can be sufficient to be regarded as providing services there.62 Member states are hence allowed to block all unauthorised websites of operators offering online gambling services accessible to its consumers.
+Simply because an operator is licensed in one Member State does not mean that this licence should be recognised in another Member State.62 The consequence is that cross-border services provision, which is notably done via the internet when it comes to gambling, is as such not allowed.
+Even passive provision of games of chance can be prohibited or restricted, meaning that the mere accessibility of online gambling products from a Member State can be sufficient to be regarded as providing services there.63 Member States are hence allowed to block all unauthorised websites of operators offering online gambling services accessible to its consumers.

-However, the Court ruled in Sporting Odds that in order to link land-based to online gambling, it could in some circumstances be considered disproportionate to reserve the grant of a licence to organise online games of chance exclusively to operators of games of chance holding a concession for a casino situated on national territory.
-The Court found that this was a discriminatory rule that could only be justified if it was covered by an express derogating provision, such as Article 52 TFEU, namely public policy, public security or public health.
-It is thus not enough to argue that online gaming, which involves higher risks than traditional games of chance, can only be reserved to trustworthy operators running a casino on national territory that satisfy the requirements of consumer protection and public order.65
+However, recently, the Court ruled in Sporting Odds that in order to link land-based to online gambling, it could in some circumstances be considered disproportionate to reserve the grant of a licence to organise online games of chance exclusively to operators of games of chance holding a concession for a casino situated on national territory.
+The Court finds that this a discriminatory rule that can only be justified if it is covered by an express derogating provision, such as Article 52 TFEU, namely public policy, public security or public health.
+It is thus not enough to argue that online gaming, which involves higher risks than traditional games of chance, can only be reserved to trustworthy operators running a casino on national territory that satisfy the requirements of consumer protection and public order.66

 V Other issues